Welcome to your new home and Welcome to our family!

 - Board of Directors – The Board of Directors is the executive organization of a homeowners association and is responsible for operating the association in a prudent and businesslike manner for the benefit of all homeowners.
 Currently, the Emerson Community Association Board of Directors is comprised of two persons appointed by the Developer and three persons elected by the membership.
 The Board meets every month (normally the 2nd Tuesday) via Zoom; meetings start at 7pm.
 The current Board of Directors are:

-- Richard Flinn, President
+- Neil Madan, President

 - Kate Sanft, Vice President (represents James Knott Realty)